Geometric decomposition of geodesics and null phase curves using Majorana star representation: Background

 \subsection{MS representation}

-Symmetric subspace of $n-1$ number of two-level quantum systems is $n$-dimensional which is isomorphic to $n$-level quantum system.
-Hence, the state of an $n$-level system can be geometrically represented as a collection of $n-1$ number of points on the Bloch sphere, which is known as MS representation~\cite{Majorana1932,BlochRabi1945}.
+Symmetric subspace of $n-1$ two-level quantum systems is $n$ dimensional which is isomorphic to an $n$-level quantum system.
+Hence, the state of an $n$-level system can be geometrically represented as a collection of $n-1$ points on the Bloch sphere, which is known as MS representation~\cite{Majorana1932,BlochRabi1945}.
 In this section, we briefly outline the details of MS representation.

 Consider a general $n$-level state $\ket{\Psi}$ written as